shiver-me-timbers/smt-cloudformation-parent/README.md

 ### Intrinsic Functions

-All of the CloudFormation [Intrinsic Functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) have also been mapped exception for [Transform](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-transform.html).
+All of the CloudFormation [Intrinsic Functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) have also been mapped, except for [Transform](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-transform.html).
-Transform hasn't been mapped because the functionality it provides can now be solved through Java and this library instead.
+Transform is excluded because the functionality it provides can now be solved through Java and this library instead.
 If at any time new functions are added and you find that they are not supported by this library please raise an issue.

 #### Fn::Base64